Credit by examination may not be:

 If credit has been awarded by another accredited college or university for satisfactory completion of national examinations, duplicate credit is not awarded.
 Credit is transferred, however, as though the student had completed the course(s) at the other institution and is evaluated the same as any other credit from that institution.

 Credit cannot be earned by examination if it would duplicate or repeat credit earned for college or university courses.
 Nor can a student receive credit for a course for which he or she has already received credit by examination.

 A number of AP examinations are accepted for credit by examination.
 Credit is awarded on the basis of the minimum specified scores.

 Test subject matter outlined in the AP course descriptions is prepared by The College Board.
 Sample tests may be ordered from Advanced Placement Program, CN 6670, Princeton, NJ 08541-6670.
 A charge of $5.00 or more may be required depending on which test is ordered.

 College Level Examination Program (CLEP) of the College Board

-CLEP Tests are administered weekly on the UTB/TSC campus.
-Candidates may register in person or by mailing a completed registration form and payment to the Office of Testing.
+CLEP Tests are administered weekly on the UTB campus.
+Candidates may register in person or by contacting the Office of Testing.
 CLEP examinations may be repeated after six months.